Understanding Systemic Lupus Erythematosus (Lupus)

 Antimalarial medicine.
 A medicine used to prevent and treat malaria can help ease some lupus symptoms.
 It can treat fatigue, rashes, joint pain, and mouth sores.
 The medicine may also help prevent blood clots.

 Corticosteroid (steroids) medicines.
-These can help people when lupus affects the kidneys, lungs, or heart, or nervous system.
+These can help people when lupus affects the kidneys, lungs, heart, or nervous system.

 Medicines that suppress the immune system.
 These can help treat severe symptoms of lupus that has attacked organs.